 - Having an alcohol concentration of 0.04% or more.

 - Driving with a revoked, suspended, or canceled CDL, or after being disqualified.

 - Causing a fatality through the negligent operation of a commercial motor vehicle.

 The CDL disqualification period for the first conviction is one year, three years if hauling HAZMAT.
 A second conviction results in disqualification for life.

 If convicted of using a vehicle in the commission of a felony involving the manufacture, distribution, or dispensing of a controlled substance, a driver is disqualied for life with no eligibility for reinstatement.

 Serious Violations that Impact CDL Qualification

-Serious violations that will result in a CDL disqualification include:
+Serious violations that will result in a CDL truck driver disqualification include:

 - Excessive speeding — 15 mph or more above the posted speed limit.